BMBOMICH/BMBOMICH/README.md

-This README.md ins't finalized yet.
+This README.md isn't finalized yet.
 I will post random stuff here.

 SovrenOS probably gonna get finished in 11-16 days (stay tuned as its planned to be a general purpose os)